-The student is required to utilize the ANGEL course site and participate in the online discussion of the internship.
+The student is required to enroll in the D2L course site and participate in the online discussion of the internship.

-The student is required to submit portions of the following document three times during the term in which the internship takes place:
+The student is required to submit the following document throughout the term in which the internship takes place:

 The student is required to submit the following documents upon completion of the internship: